bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 The live reloading mechanism in v1.0 is no longer injected automatically into your HTML layout, so you'll need to add `{%% live_reload_dev_js %}` (Liquid) or `<%= live_reload_dev_js %>` (ERB) to your HTML head in order to get live reload working.
 Please make sure you've added `BRIDGETOWN_ENV=production` as an environment variable to your production deployment configuration so live reload requests won't be triggered on your public website.
 {% end %}

-We’ve added an **upgrade-help** channel in our [Discord chat](https://discord.gg/4E6hktQGz4) so if you get totally suck, the community can give you a leg up!
-(Access to the problematic repo in question is almost always a given in order to troubleshoot, so if your code needs to remain private, please create a failing example we can access on GitHub.)